-&lt;sup>25 The guidance identifies sexual attention seeking.
+28 The guidance identifies sexual attention seeking.
 The phrase 'sexual attention seeking' is taken directly from the typology however it is important to note that incidents within this category can be a part of normal childhood.
 A child or young person should not be blamed for taking and sharing their image.